 A whimsical nursery decor embraces a playful and imaginative atmosphere, creating a space that sparks joy and wonder.
-Use a soft and dreamy pastel colour palette as the foundation of the nursery.
+Use a soft and dreamy pastel color palette as the foundation of the nursery.

 Opt for shades like blush pink, mint green, mustard, lavender, or soft blue.
-These colours evoke a sense of innocence and playfulness.
+These colors evoke a sense of innocence and playfulness.

-The hottest interior design trend of the moment, maximalism is about introducing as much colour, texture and movement into a space as possible — while maintaining comfort and balance.
+The hottest interior design trend of the moment, maximalism is about introducing as much color, texture and movement into a space as possible — while maintaining comfort and balance.

-Maximalism can be difficult to achieve in a nursery, where the goal is to create tranquillity and order, but if you are looking for bright and colourful baby room ideas, read on!
+Maximalism can be difficult to achieve in a nursery, where the goal is to create tranquillity and order, but if you are looking for bright and colorful baby room ideas, read on!

-You can pay homage to maximalism with a busy accent wallpaper, brightly coloured furniture and a plush rug, but you should try to keep the knick-knacks to a minimum for safety’s sake.
-Use a vibrant and colourful palette as the foundation of your nursery decor.
+You can pay homage to maximalism with a busy accent wallpaper, brightly colored furniture and a plush rug, but you should try to keep the knick-knacks to a minimum for safety’s sake.
+Use a vibrant and colorful palette as the foundation of your nursery decor.

 Opt for shades like cheerful yellows, bright blues, and playful pinks.
 Mix and match patterns to add visual interest and create a sense of fun and consider using polka dots, stripes, or playful animal prints in bedding, curtains, or accent pieces.